Giant spontaneous Hall effect in a nonmagnetic Weyl-Kondo semimetal

 In conclusion, our Hall effect measurements have unambiguously identified a giant Berry curvature contribution in a time-reversal invariant material, the noncentrosymmetric heavy fermion semimetal Ce$_3$Bi$_4$Pd$_3$.
-The Hall angle per applied electric field, a figure-of-merit of the effect, is enhanced by orders of magnitude over values expected for weakly interacting systems, which we attribute to Kondo-driven tilted Weyl nodes very close to the Fermi surface.
-The experiments established here should allow for a ready identification of other strongly correlated nonmagnetic Weyl semimetals, be it in heavy fermion compounds or in other materials classes, thereby enabling much needed systematic studies of the interplay of strong correlations and topology.
+The Hall angle per applied electric field, a figure-of-merit of the effect, is enhanced by orders of magnitude over values expected for weakly interacting systems, which we attribute to \SBP{the effect of tilted} \qs{and highly renormalized} \SBP{Weyl nodes} \qs{that emerge} very close to the Fermi surface \qs{out of the Kondo effect.} The experiments established here should allow for a ready identification of other strongly correlated nonmagnetic Weyl semimetals, be it in heavy fermion compounds or in other materials classes, thereby enabling much needed systematic studies of the interplay of strong correlations and topology.
+Our findings provide a window into the landscape of ``extreme topological matter''---where strong correlations lead to extreme topological responses---that awaits systematic exploration.
 Finally, the discovered effect being present in a 3D material, in the absence of any magnetic fields and under only tiny driving electric fields, holds great promise for the development of robust topological quantum devices.

+{\bf ACKNOWLEDGEMENTS}\\ The authors thank J.-C.\ Orain for technical assistance during the $\mu$SR experiments, C. Wilhelmer for contributions to transport experiments, and J.\ Mesot and D.\ A.\ Zocco for fruitful discussion.
+The team in Vienna acknowledges financial support from the Austrian Science Fund (FWF grants No.\ P29279-N27, P29296-N27, and DK W1243) and the European Union's Horizon 2020 Research and Innovation Programme, under Grant Agreement no EMP-824109.
+T.S.\ acknowledges support from the Swiss National Science Foundation (SNF Grant No.\ 200021-169455).
+Work at Rice was in part supported by the NSF (DMR-1920740) and the Robert A.\ Welch Foundation (C-1411), and by a Ulam Scholarship from the Center for Nonlinear Studies at Los Alamos National Laboratory.\\